 The right lawyer can mean the difference between going home or staying in prison

 I learned early in my career just how important a good lawyer was in the appellate process.
 I was one of the attorneys in a multiple defendant case, and all the attorneys went to New Orleans to argue their cases.
 After the argument, one of the lawyers mentioned they would have never raised one of the claims I raised - which was that the evidence was legally insufficient.
-As it turned out, we ended winning that claim, and the court found my client not guilty.
-All the other defendants lost, and had to stay in prison for years.
-That was an eye opening experience, to realize that if she would have had a different lawyer she would ended us serving years in prison.
+As it turned out, we ended up winning that claim, and the court found my client not guilty.
+All the other defendants lost and had to stay in prison for years.
+That was an eye-opening experience, to realize that if she would have had a different lawyer she would have ended up serving years in prison.

 The odds are against you - make sure you take your best shot